-This paper introduces a framework to estimate dynamically changing Flash memory channels by applying least squares algorithms to measured histograms.
+By combining measured histograms with least squares algorithms, we introduce a framework to estimate evolving Flash memory channel.
 Our analysis and simulation results show that good estimation accuracy and speed can be achieved by using Levenberg-Marquardt algorithm with 10-bin equal-probability histograms.
-With this framework, Flash channel estimation can support performance enhancing techniques such as Dynamic Voltage Allocation.
+With this framework, Flash channel estimation can be implemented with limited measurements.
+This enables further utilization of channel characteristics in future Flash solutions.
+We have successfully used the LM algorithm with a 10-bin histogram for a Dynamic Voltage Allocation [3] algorithm.
+As shown in Figure 8, the performance using histogram generated by Monte Carlo histogram is not distinguishable from perfect knowledge of the channel.